cloud-ark/kubeplus/README.rst

 Runtime Binding Functions
 --------------------------

-KubePlus API Add-on defines following functions that can be used to glue different Custom and built-in Resources together.
+KubePlus API Add-on defines following functions that can be used to glue different Custom and built-in resources together.

 .. code-block:: bash